 The Star of David

 Each point in the triangle is represented by God, humans, and the material world.
-One triangle in the Star of David represents the changeable, while the other represents the changeable.
+One triangle in the Star of David represents the changeable, while the other represents the unchangeable.

 The star is a reflection of how a human should function.
-It’s a representation of three sides bonded together to form a structure that will stand strong, but will fail if those bonds are interrupted because one or more elements is missing.
+It’s a representation of three sides bonded together to form a structure that stands strong.
+However, it will fail if those bonds are interrupted because one or more elements is missing.